 Per AASHTO Guide for the Development of Bicycle Facilities, edition 2012, a 5-foot buffer is required from the face of curb to edge of shared use path.
-Deviations to the buffer or shared use path width will be allowed upon prior approval by SCDOT at the following areas:
+Deviations to the buffer or shared use path width will be allowed upon prior approval by SCDOT at the following location:

-- One Carolina Drive between stations 32+80 and 38+35; - Hiram Way between stations 11+50 and 12+50.
+• Hiram Way between stations 11+50 and 12+50.

-Shared use path to comply with City of Rock Hill standards at all locations when City of Rock Hill standards exceed those of AASHTO and SCDOT.
 A 12-foot shared use path and 10-foot buffer is required on One Carolina Drive west of I-77 up to the shared use path transition at the bridge.

-EXHIBIT 4b STRUCTURES DESIGN CRITERIA
+EXHIBIT 4b

-EXHIBIT 4b - STRUCTURES DESIGN CRITERIA
+STRUCTURES DESIGN CRITERIA